Caprese salad has been bastardized time and time again.

 And no balsamico for once, while I do love it – isn’t it getting a little old to add balsamic vinegar every.single.time we make a recipe involving tomatoes and mozzarella?

 I settled on a simple black olive pesto slash tapenade in the end.
-Just drizzle some olive oil with a lot of flavor (an early harvest one just like this would be perfect) over the salad and serve it with the pesto on the side.
+Just drizzle some olive oil with a lot of flavor (an early harvest one just like this you can get on Amazon* would be perfect) over the salad and serve it with the pesto on the side.

 You could mix it into the salad for even flavor distribution, but you’d miss out on a great chance to Instagram a fancy canapé dinner.
 Though to be fair – it’s more of a rustic bruschetta situation.